duckquacquac/Understanding-Delta-TechOps-Aligning-Departments-with-MRO-Structure/README.md

 ![Delta Engineering Services](https://github.com/user-attachments/assets/c99d58b1-1976-48ea-a7b0-a6f417d20a14)
 > *Picture 2: Delta Engineering Services*

-However, Delta’s internal department naming lacks transparency for outsiders, especially students seeking co-op roles.
-The following table is a speculative attempt to align department names with their likely functions in the MRO structure.
+However, Delta’s current department listings make it difficult to understand which teams are responsible for which functions—particularly when distinguishing between core MRO responsibilities and broader strategic initiatives.
+The following table is a speculative attempt to map each department to its likely function within a typical MRO framework.

 ---